fhem/fhem-rhasspy/README.md

     Reinitialization of language file.\
     Be sure to execute this command after changing something in the language-configuration file or the attribute `languageFile`!\
     Example: `set <rhasspyDevice> update language`
+  * **intent_filter**\
+    Reset intent filters used by Rhasspy dialogue manager.
+See intentFilter in rhasspyTweaks attribute for details.
   * **all**\
     Update devicemap and language.\
     Example: `set <rhasspyDevice> update all`